sepal-contrib/alert_module/doc/en.rst

 Metadata
 --------

-Click on :btn:`<fas fa-info>`to show the metadata panel.
+Click on :btn:`<fa-solid fa-info>`to show the metadata panel.
 This panel will allow you to validate the alerts identified by the driver using Planet VHR (Very High Resolution) imagery.
 All information about the current alert will be displayed in this table:

 -   alert ID: the Id of the alert
 -   geometry edition: a button to trigger geometry edition for one single alert